View this document as: a single page | multiple pages.

 Identity Verification

-The goal of identity verification is to confirm and establish a linkage between the claimed identity and the real-life existence of the applicant engaged in the identity proofing process.
+The goal of identity verification is to establish, to a specified level of confidence, the linkage between the claimed validated identity and the real-life applicant engaged in the identity proofing process.
+In other words, verification provides assurance that the applicant presenting the evidence is the rightful owner of that evidence.

 Identity Verification Methods

-The CSP SHALL verify the linkage of the claimed identity to the applicant engaged in the identity proofing process through one or more of the following methods, depending on the IAL identity verification requirements presented in Sec.
-5.
+The CSP SHALL verify the linkage of the claimed identity to the applicant engaged in the identity proofing process through one or more of the following methods.
+Section 4 provides acceptable verification methods at each IAL.